MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 ## Step 2: Add resources to a catalog and create an access package

 An **access package** is a bundle of resources that a team or project needs and is governed by policies.
 Access packages are defined in containers called catalogs.
-Catalogs can reference resources such as groups, apps and sites that are used in the access package.
+Catalogs can reference resources such as groups, apps, and sites that are used in the access package.

 In this step, create a **Marketing Campaign** access package in the `General` catalog.